top of page

 • Structural details are often provisional

-• Requirements may still change through approvals
+• Requirements may still change

 Approvals affect timing & cost, for example: